EOT-Projects/EOT-OpenSource/README.md

 When FooBarSaaS company is running their package installer _yarn_ to update their SaaS-App, _yarn_ is prompting them (once a year) to fill out a short survey.
 As they are highly profitable and this project alone made them 3m in profits last year, they are prompted to pay $200 for that year.
 They decide to overspend and pay three times the amount, earning them a special "gold status open source supporter 2025" badge they can put on their website.

 ### Context:
 This idea is part of a larger idea: EOT.
 A new kind of organization that has no owners but instead distributes all profits between its contributors.
 No employees, everyone is an entrepreneur but at the same time part of a team.
 The two ideas are not dependent on each other, but they can join forces on many projects, like the contribution-calculation-algorithm.
-[Read about EOT here >>](https://github.com/EOT-Projects/.github)
+[Read about EOT Organisation here >>](https://github.com/EOT-Projects/EOT-Organisation#readme)

 ### Calculation in short:
 - the goal is to calculate how much value each contribution brought into a project.
 Awarded is not the amount of code but rather the improvement that was made.